 Why Built-In Fire Features Outperform Portable Options

 The best outdoor spaces have intentional gathering zones.
-A custom fire pit with seating creates an instant destination where guests naturally congregate, turning ordinary evenings into memorable experiences.
+A custom fire pit with built-in seating creates an instant destination where guests naturally congregate, turning ordinary evenings into memorable experiences.

 Key Advantages of Permanent Fire Features